uvarc/rc-learning/content/courses/fortran_introduction/file_io.md

 Close the file, then open it again.
 Read the data back.
 Write a loop to add 1 to each value and print each row to the console.

 2. Write a program that reads the `params` namelist and prints the variables to the console.
 Create the paramlist.txt file and test your program.

+**Project**

+Download the [cpi.csv](/data/cpi.csv) file.
+Write a program to read this file and compute the inflation rate.
+Do not assume you know in advance how many lines the file contains.
+Note that the first line of the file is a header.
+The derivative of the CPI will give us a crude estimate of the inflation rate.
+The CPI data provided is annual so let us use the formula
+$$ I=CPI(yr+1)-CPI(yr)/12.$$
+Notice that you always have one less year of inflation than of CPIs.
+Compute the inflation array and write it to a file `inflation.csv`.
+Plot the CPI and the inflation using anything you know (Excel, Python, Matlab, etc.).

+{{< spoiler text="Sample solution" >}}
+{{< code file="/courses/fortran_introduction/solns/inflation.f90" lang="fortran" >}}
+{{< /spoiler >}}